Quick Guide to Bodrum

 Sitting on the Aegean Sea, Bodrum boasts beaches, bars, nightlife and a host of sights too, including the imposing Bodrum Castle, home of the world-renowned Museum of Underwater Archaeology.
 You can also visit the site of the Mausoleum of Helicarnassus, which was one of the Seven Wonders of the Ancient World.

 Most people visit Bodrum on a cheap holiday package deal, and there are plenty of cheap flights and bargain all inclusive places to stay.
 In peak season, if you're after a quieter time away from the late-night clubs and busy beaches then you should try neighbouring Gumbet which sits just around the bay.
-Last-minute holidays to Bodrum are a great bet in 2016, with plenty of super-low prices if you just want to get away to the sunshine on the double.
+Last-minute holidays to Bodrum are a great bet in 2018 and 2019, with plenty of super-low prices if you just want to get away to the sunshine on the double.

 Fab holidays for:

 Historical treasures, Delicious food, Sun and sea